mikeyautorino2/skillvsluck/output/us_leagues/figures/predictive persistence over time/readme.md

 -  **NFL**: The first-half win percentage tells you very little about the second-half win percentage, which could be because there are fewer games per season.

+# Coin-Flip Season Simulations

+## Key conclusions (all figures)
+1. **No predictive power between halves.**
+   Across leagues and for both p = 0.5 and p = 0.7, first-half records do not predict second-half records.
+Points form a symmetric cloud around the diagonal; the correlation distributions center near ρ = 0.

+2. **A biased coin doesn’t create correlation.**
+   With p = 0.7, home teams win more on average in both halves, so the cloud is centered at a higher win%.
+But the halves remain independent, so ρ still concentrates near 0.
+A shared bias shifts the mean, not the relationship.

+---

+## How to read the visuals
+- **Scatterplots:** A cloud around y = x with no slope → independence
+- **ρ histograms:** Centered near 0 → no relationship

 ## Deeper Explanation

 ## What the graphs show